hivemq/hivemq-mqtt-client/README.md

 Every time a PR is merged into the `develop` branch, a new snapshot is published.
 A snapshot can be included as a normal dependency if the snapshot repository is added to the build file.

+IMPORTANT: The snapshot versions are not available for now.

 #### Gradle